mefranklin6/GVE_Tools/README.md

 - `GVE_URL`: (string) The DNS of your Global Viewer Enterprise Server.
 For example, "https://gve.example.com".

-- `Auto_Reboot`: (bool) If the tool finds a switched outlet PDU in a room with offline devices, it can reboot outlets for you.
-Set this to false if you don't have switched PDUs.

 - `Ignore_Outlets`: (List of strings) These outlets on switched PDUs won't be touched.
 For example, if your PC is always on outlet 1, add `"1"` to the list.

 - `Ignore_Rooms`: (List of strings) Any room in this list *matched by name* will be ignored entirely.
 This is useful for rooms that you know are offline, or that have unidirectional devices in them.